Dark Star (cave)

 It has seven entrances.
 The first cave entrances were discovered by Russians in 1984, but it was not until 1990 when British cavers began to explore it.
 It is named after the 1974 film of the same name.
 As of March 2017, it has been explored by eight different expeditions, with over 17 km of passageways discovered, with an estimated depth of over 900 m.

 Nearby is another cave system, Festivalnaya; it is suspected the two are connected.

+It is believed to be the longest cave in Uzbekistan.